bushblade/WillAdamsDotDev/src/pages/articles/my-first-browser-extension.md

 mutationObserver.observe(videoWrapper, observerOptions)
 ```

 This code uses the [MutationObserver API](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) to watch for changes to the DOM.
 When the speed setting buttons are inserted into the DOM, the mutationCallback function is called.
-This function then adds event listeners to the speed setting buttons to set the users chosen speen in local storage and restores the previously saved video speed.
+This function then adds event listeners to the speed setting buttons to set the users chosen speed in local storage and restores the previously saved video speed.

 ## Get it if you're a student of Traversy Media 🚀